marcharding/oxrun/README.md

 ## Installation

-PHP 5.6 is required.
+PHP 7.0 is required.
+OXID v6 is required.

-If you are using composer (which you probably are), just add `"marcharding/oxrun": "dev-master"` to your composer.json and run composer install.
+If you are using composer (which you probably are), just add `"OXIDprojects/oxrun": "dev-master"` to your composer.json and run composer install.

 You can then use oxrun by calling `vendor/bin/oxrun` or add `vendor/bin` to your $PATH to be able to just call `oxrun`.